Family: – Dorstenia

 Habitat: – Moraceae

-Cultivation: – Dorstenia needs half shadow to full shadow; water enough during the growing season (spring-summer), while during winter it should be given very little to no water.
+Cultivation: –Dorstenia needs half or full shade; water sufficiently during the growing season (spring-summer), while very little water should be given during the winter.

-Dorstenia is a genus that tends to have a streange caudex that spread out along the base; these species usually have non-succulents green leaves.
-The flowers spray seeds when mature (like Dorstenia foetida).
+Dorstenia is a genus that tends to have a strange caudex extending along the base; these species usually have non-succulent green leaves.
+The flowers spray seeds when ripe (such as Dorstenia foetida).

-This genus includes 150 species with very different botanical characteristics, but they all are native of northeast Africa.
+This genus includes 150 species with very different botanical characteristics, but they are all native to north-eastern Africa.

 - Dorstenia contrajerva

 - D. croccante

 - D. gipsofila

 TIPS FOR CULTIVATION